chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_available_jsonfile.rst

      action :enable
    end

-The run status data can be loaded and inspected via irb:
+The run status data can be loaded and inspected via |ruby irb|:

 .. code-block:: ruby